-Please plan to join Dr. Suzanne Thoyre and I on October 12-13th, 2019 in Columbus OH at Nationwide Children’s Hospital for a Train-the-Trainer session on The Early Feeding Skills (EFS) Assessment Tool: A Guide to Cue-Based feeding in the NICU .
+Please plan to join Dr. Suzanne Thoyre and I on August 29-30, 2023, in Baltimore at Greater Baltimore Medical Center for a Train-the-Trainer session on The Early Feeding Skills (EFS) Assessment Tool: A Guide to Cue-Based feeding in the NICU.

-Bring yourself, your colleagues, or your whole feeding team!
+Bring your colleagues, or your whole feeding team!
 We are aiming for an interdisciplinary-professional group, putting our heads together to improve feeding experiences for our most vulnerable infants.
-We hope to see you in Columbus!
+We hope to see you in Baltimore!

 Learn to use the EFS to effectively plan and provide an infant-guided approach to feeding.